Nut Crusted Salmon

 3. Press chopped nuts onto the glaze

-4. Finally, bake the salmon
+4. Bake the salmon

 Can you use individual salmon filets?